ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Chronomancer/5th Level/Extended Moment.md

 - **Path**:
 	- 5th Level [[Chronomancer Psycasts|Chronomancer Psycast]]
 - **Casting Time:**
-	- .
+	- 3 Turns.
 - **[[Psyfocus]] Cost:**
-	- .
+	- 35
 - **[[Neural Heat]] Generation:**
-	- .
+	- 15
 - [[Range]]:
 	- Self.
 - **Target**:
 	- A sphere with its center within range.
 - **Components**:
-	- Kinetic.
+	- Gesture.
 - **Duration**:
 	- 3 Turns.
 - **Effects**:
-	- *.*
+	- *You absorb time before releasing it causing time to stop near you for a short while.
+You may permanently age several years to ignore the casting time.*
-	- When you cast this psycast, you permanently age several years.
+	- When you use this psycast, you may permanently age several years to ignore the casting time of this psycast.
 	- For the duration of this psycast, the target sphere has the following effects:
 		- Time is stopped within it.
 		- All creatures within are afflicted.